-Sunday on the lads weekend away was the day for the boys having a bit of fun in their flash motors while me and Stevie B were riding shotgun.
-We’d not really planned any kind of route, on the basis that unlike most bits of Britain, the Lake District doesn’t have a lot of roads that are exciting to drive but which also go through the best bits of scenery.
-In the Lake District there are either long, flat, traffic-filled nightmares or roads that require the packing of spare underwear due to their narrow, twisty, stone-walls-up-the-side character.
-The scenic roads would be more exciting if you could guarantee nobody was going to come the other way, but sadly most do have cars coming the other way, and you invariably meet somewhere that’s not quite wide enough for two cars to pass without slowing down, and which has either a vertical cliff, a bog or a stone wall on the side.
+Back at the driving, in the Lake District there are two types of road.
+One is long, flat, traffic-filled nightmares of roads.
+The other type requires the packing of spare underwear due to their narrow, twisty, stone-walls-up-the-side character.
+The scenic roads would be more exciting if you could guarantee nobody was going to come the other way.
+Sadly, however, most do have cars coming the other way.
+You invariably meet somewhere that’s not quite wide enough for two cars to pass without slowing down.
+And which has either a vertical cliff, a bog or a stone wall on the side.
 Anyway, there’s not a lot of scope for going off the tarmac in a Porsche, especially in November.

 At the head of Honister Pass is an old slate mine, where we pulled off the road to admire the view, but rather disappointingly the car park was completely full ( and very uneven ), so we did one lap and then exited again and drove down the hill towards Buttermere.
 It’s kind of pretty in Buttermere but we found an absence of decent-looking parking again, so decided to continue on and maybe go back to Keswick.
 To get there we headed out of the bottom end of the valley into Cockermouth, partly because the boys were getting a bit short on motion lotion and weren’t sure quite how far they were going to get without stopping.

-Three years ago, when we’d been on a family trip up to the lakes ( see Happy Birthday ), we’d gone to Keswick and had a pleasant afternoon walking up and down the side of Derwent Water, so I suggested maybe we could go there for a while on the basis that I knew it ticked many of the required criteria for a Sunday afternoon stroll, in particular :
+Three years ago, when we’d been on a family trip up to the lakes ( see Happy Birthday ), we’d gone to Keswick and had a pleasant afternoon walking up and down the side of Derwent Water, so I suggested maybe we could go there for a while on the basis that I knew it ticked many of the required criteria for a Sunday afternoon stroll, in particular there’s :

-- There’s a cafe
+- a cafe

 Parking up two Porsches in the car park proved to be a great way of drawing attention, apparently, despite the boys having done their level best to make sure they were miles away from anyone else.
 Or maybe they drew attention just because they were miles away from anyone else.
 Whatever.
 The cars seemed popular with the locals.

-It was definitely time for lunch when we arrived, so we headed straight into the cafe at the theatre before then heading off for a walk around the edge of the lake.
+It was definitely time for lunch when we arrived.
+We headed straight into the cafe at the theatre for food and beverages.
+Nice!
 I’d been there before too, so had some experience of their lunchtime offerings.
 Pretty good, all-in-all.

-When walking from here you pretty much have to head south along the lake shore, heading a very wiggly mile or so along the lake shore until we reached a point where the lakeside path and main road came close together.
+After that we headed off for a walk around the edge of the lake.
+When walking from here you pretty much have to head south along the lake shore.
+You go a very wiggly mile or so along the lake shore until you reach a point where the lakeside path and main road came close together.
 From there we turned back along the side of the main road to head back to the theatre again.
-We retired for a round of coffee and cake, as you do, and when we came out there was just about enough daylight left to take a few snaps of the setting sun over the lake.
+We retired for a round of coffee and cake, as you do.
+When we came out there was just enough daylight left for a few photos.
+I took a few snaps of the setting sun over the lake (and the geezers).